Kirima2nd/Kirima2nd/README.md

-# Hi, i'm Kirima2nd 👋
+# Hello, i'm back 👋
 ![](img/banner.png)

 As you can see, i'm creating projects that i made by myself.
 I know my project kinda useless but at least it's working.
 I use github to learn how git works, and all the repos that i posted here it's just me trying to make something that is useful for people in the future.